 We tend to think about setting one up more for “big trips” — say crossing the Gulf Stream to the Bahamas or Cuba — or for multi-day passages.
 You definitely want to leave one for these trips — but read below on who to leave it with.

-For shorter day trips or coastal trips, we complete a float plan with all the pertinent information about the boat but no day-to-day details and send it to our emergency contact.
+For shorter day trips or coastal trips, we complete a float plan with all the pertinent information about the boat but no day-to-day details and send it to our emergency contact (learn more about choosing your emergency contacts).
 Then each day, we send a quick email or text with that day’s planned itinerary and time to start worrying if we haven’t checked in.
 It’s a good idea to send it as an email or text so that the person has a written record — it’s all too easy to forget what was said in a phone call.

 IMPORTANT: Be sure that you do check in with your emergency contact at the end of your trip or if your plans change.
 Also, if you use a Spot or inReach tracker, be sure to tell them (and any worrywarts in your family) not to prematurely panic if it stops transmitting — explain that it’s possible for you not to notice it needs recharging (several friends’ trackers have stopped tracking mid-way through a trip and they didn’t realize immediately that they needed to plug it back in to recharge).